 - If you drive off-road make sure you have an approved spark-arrester or properly functioning catalytic converter.

 - Build campfires only where authorized and make sure fires are completely out when you leave.
 Smoldering embers are a common cause of wildfires.

 Washington Department of Natural Resources performed wildfire risk assessments for six areas in King County that were judged to be at high risk for wildfire.
 These areas include neighborhoods in the greater North Bend, Black Diamond/Green River Gorge, Cumberland, Kanaskat/Selleck, Lake Retreat/Rock Creek, and Snoqualmie Pass areas.

 Firewise Communities/ USA

-Firewise is a national program that encourages local solutions for wildfire safety.
+Firewise Communities/USA is a national program that encourages local solutions for wildfire safety.
 It is co-sponsored by the USDA Forest Service, US Department of the Interior, and the National Association of State Foresters.